 Acceptance Criteria need to be accompanied by Acceptance Tests.
 These tests are specifically tied to the criteria and if the criteria are written unambiguously with clear pass/fail results, the acceptance tests are merely an implementation of the criteria particular to the related story.
 Acceptance Tests should be reusable and automated whenever possible.

 Implementing UAT in Agile

-In Agile, traditional UAT has been swept aside.
-However, that doesn’t mean that we ignore it or can’t accomplish the objectives of UAT within an Agile framework.
+In Agile, traditional UAT that occurs at the end of development when the product is about to be delivered has been swept aside.
+However, that doesn’t mean that we ignore it or can’t accomplish the objectives of UAT within Agile.
 Rather, we need to consciously and purposely emphasize the many aspects of User Stories as we’ve described here in this article, namely:

 Discipline: User Stories must be groomed on a regular basis.
 This means revisiting them and adding detail at the right time.
 Therefore, User Stories should be done for the current and next sprint, but not much farther out in advance.
 As new knowledge is gained with each iteration, expect that existing User Stories may need further modification.

-User participation: User Stories should get user participation and input.
-We put so much effort into defects via defect triages, so why not prevent the defects in the first place with User Story triages.
-We recommend using the same triage where the product owner or business analyst, developer, and tester meet to discuss each user story and whether or not there is sufficient detail and clarity.
+User participation: User Stories should get user participation and input where the product owner or business analyst, developer, and tester meet to discuss each user story and whether or not there are sufficient detail and clarity.

 Communication: User Stories need to be communicated up, down and across the Team with a well-defined communications plan.